IBM-BAW-Assets/paging-section-tk/snippets/README.md

     and calling first on the paging section triggering a reload of the data based on the new filter and sort configurations.
 This goes in a parent or mutual CV that the paging section and fitler coach view reside.

+    example-base-business-object-query.js is a base query example used to illustrate the data service pattern in the Example from the toolkit.